 Everything Begins with Inspection

 A proper roof inspection will reveal all damage to your roof after the storm has passed.
 The evaluation must be performed thoroughly with nothing left out.
-All components need to be assessed to ensure that your roof is restored to a stable condition.
+All components must be assessed to ensure your roof is restored to a stable condition.
 At the end of our inspection, you will have a detailed report on the status of the roof and a consultation on how to proceed.

 Filing Your Insurance Claim

 We can guide you through the entire insurance claims process step by step.
 Once you know how to contact your insurance company, ensure your policy number is ready.
-An agent will request a date and approximate time that the damage occurred, which we will provide to you.
+An agent will request a date and approximate time the damage occurred, which we will provide you.
 Your insurance company will ask you questions to determine what areas of the home are affected.
 Our inspection will include a detailed report on the condition of the roof and a recommendation on how to proceed that you can share with your insurance company.